gorhill/uBO-Extra/README.md

 - <https://github.com/uBlockOrigin/uAssets/issues/251>
 - <https://forums.lanik.us/viewtopic.php?p=110902#p110902>

+You can always visit `chrome://webrtc-internals/` to find out if a site is using WebRTC API.

 ***

 The extension has no interactive UI, just an icon in the toolbar to remind it's enabled.